OSH212/NarrateNews/README.md

-README for NarrateNews: a News Summarization and Audio Conversion Script
+NarrateNews: a News Summarization and Audio Conversion Script

 Overview